 Walking down from the bulkhead helm on the starboard side, you drop into the big cockpit with its wrap around sofa around a dining table.
 Once you drop down curtains and clears, you can extend your saloon all the way back aft although this won’t include the helm.

 Moving into the saloon, which is on the same level, you have a nice galley to starboard facing aft with a hatch for ventilation above, a nav station looking forward to starboard with good visibility all around and a rectangular lounge area with another table that can telescope down for a night watch berth.
 The fridge is opposite on the port side.

 The views are panoramic with a couple of opening hatches for ventilation.

 Down below, the cabins are light and airy with a queen sized berth aft with big long windows, a hatch at the stern and a hatch above.
 The headroom is good, although the hulls might feel narrow with that daggerboard box and the slim, fast hulls.
-The owner’s version has a separate shower (easy to stand up in!) forward in the port hull and a head.
-It feel a lot more spacious than the 45, her smaller sister.
+The owner’s version has a separate shower (easy to stand up in) forward in the port hull and a head.
+It feels a lot more spacious than the 45, her smaller sister.

 On the starboard hull there is a guest cabin up forward (with an option for fold down bunks).
 Aft, the guest cabin has a queen sized bed going athwartships if you went for that option (you can choose fore and aft if you wish)

-Outremer are famous for their build quality and attention to detail- you’ll notice some clear water between this boat and cruising cats in a more modest price range.
+Outremer are famous for their build quality and attention to detail- you’ll notice clear water between this boat and cruising cats in a more modest price range.

 This is a fantastic blue water cruising boat – it’s probably the out and out leader.
 For all of that performance, you are going to have to trade off space and comfort though, so it depends on where your priorities lie.